• Skip to primary navigation

 To Make the Curry:

-• Tip in the onions and turn the heat to low.
-When the onions become soft and translucent, add the minced garlic and ginger and chili if using.
+• Add in the onions and turn the heat to low.
+When the onions become soft and translucent, add the minced garlic and ginger, and chili if using.
 Cook for 1 more minute.

-• Add a can of chopped tomatoes in juice (or use fresh tomatoes if you prefer), the cooked kidney beans, then fill half of the same can with water and add it to the mixture.
+• Add a can of diced tomatoes in juice (or use fresh tomatoes if you prefer), then fill half of the same can with water and add it to the mixture.
+Add in the kidney beans.

 • Finally, add ¼ can of coconut milk, salt, and ground black pepper.
 Cover with a lid and simmer for 10 minutes to let the mixture cook and thicken.